 Definition 2.10 (Variable Substitution).
-The variable substitution of x for e' in e, denoted e[e'/x], is the expression resulting from the operation of replacing all free occurrences of x in e with e'.
-For now, we assume that e' is a closed expression.
+Given a closed expression e', the variable substitution of x for e' in e, denoted e[e'/x], is the expression resulting from the operation of replacing all free occurrences of x in e with e'.